wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

    • Transaction version check: all the features required to support this version should be activated.

    • Transaction type check: all the features required to support this type should be activated.

+   • Check of token amounts: the values must be non-negative.

    • Check of fields depending on the transaction type.